Bucket queue: Fast marching

 In applied mathematics and numerical methods for the solution of differential equations, untidy priority queues have been used to prioritize the steps of the fast marching method for solving boundary value problems of the Eikonal equation, used to model wave propagation.
 This method finds the times at which a moving boundary crosses a set of discrete points (such as the points of an integer grid) using a prioritization method resembling a continuous version of Dijkstra's algorithm, and its running time is dominated by its priority queue of these points.
 It can be sped up to linear time by rounding the priorities used in this algorithm to integers, and using a bucket queue for these integers.
-As in Dijkstra's and Dial's algorithms, the priorities are monototone, so fast marching can use the monotone optimization of the bucket queue and its analysis.
+As in Dijkstra's and Dial's algorithms, the priorities are monotone, so fast marching can use the monotone optimization of the bucket queue and its analysis.
 However, the discretization introduces some error into the resulting calculations.